-Benefits payable during employment - Employee benefits, such as salaries and wages and paid annual leave, are recognised in the year in which they are earned (excepting overtime as per previous note).
-The Council adheres to the UK Employment Appeal Tribunal (2014) that dictates that non-guaranteed but compulsory overtime payments shall be reflected in holiday pay.
+Benefits payable during employment

+Employee benefits, such as salaries and wages and paid annual leave, are recognised in the year in which they are earned (excepting overtime as per previous note).
-The policy was implemented in March 2015 and included a back pay element to the date of the judgement.

 An accrual is made for the cost of holiday entitlement earned but not taken before the year end which employees can carry forward into the following year.
 The balance is recognised within the CIES and under statutory guidance an offsetting balance is included within the reserves section of the Balance Sheet.

+Termination benefits

-Termination benefits - Termination benefits are amounts payable as a result of the Council's decision to terminate an officer's employment before the normal retirement date or an officer's decision to accept voluntary redundancy.
+Termination benefits are amounts payable as a result of the Council's decision to terminate an officer's employment before the normal retirement date or an officer's decision to accept voluntary redundancy.
 Such costs are charged to the CIES in the period when the Council is demonstrably committed to the termination of the employment of an officer or a group of officers or when the Council makes an explicit offer to employees to take up voluntary redundancy.

+Post-Employment Benefits

-Post-Employment Benefits - Employees of the Council are members of the Local Government Pension Scheme, administered by Staffordshire County Council.
+Employees of the Council are members of the Local Government Pension Scheme, administered by Staffordshire County Council.
 The Local Government scheme is accounted for as a defined benefits scheme.